influxdata/influxdb-client-js/influxdb-client-apis.getorgsrequest.org.md

 ## GetOrgsRequest.org property

-Filter organizations to a specific organization name.
+An organization name.
+Only returns organizations with this name.

 <b>Signature:</b>